Ethiopian government begins offensive in Tigray capital city

 NAIROBI, Kenya (AP) — The Ethiopian military on Saturday began an offensive in the Tigray regional capital in its quest to arrest the region’s defiant leaders.

-Tigray TV announced the shelling midday in Mekele, a city of a half-million people.
+Tigray TV announced shelling in Mekele, a city of a half-million people.
 A report from the city confirmed it.

 The Tigray leader could not immediately be reached.
 Ethiopia’s government did not immediately comment.